 It worked for Cody Stothers.
-The Vanderbilt University junior began his Aspirnaut K experience as a high school summer researcher at Vanderbilt.
+The Vanderbilt University junior began his Aspirnaut (www.aspirnaut.org) experience as a high school summer researcher at Vanderbilt.
 After his summer, he went home to Sheridan, Ark., where he served as a conduit between Aspirnaut and local middle and high schoolers.
-Stothers helped conduct science lab classes between Vanderbilt professors and rural students and teachers via videoconference and supported activities on a "Magic School Bus," where academically gifted students were given computers and Internet access to do enrichment activities during their sometimes hour-and-a-half rides to and from school - just two facets of the Aspirnaut program.
+Stothers helped conduct science lab classes between Vanderbilt professors and rural students and teachers via videoconference and supported activities on a "Magic School Bus," where academically gifted students were given computers and Internet access to do enrichment activities during their sometimes hour-and-a-half rides to and from school-just two facets of the Aspirnaut program.

 "Prior to the Aspirnaut program, prior to college, I was not planning to be a scientist.
-(Both) helped me solidify in my mind that it would be a rewarding career for me," Stothers said.
+[Both] helped me solidify in my mind that it would be a rewarding career for me," Stothers said.

-The program, begun by Dr. Billy Hudson-himself a product of a rural upbringing and now the Elliot V. Newman Professor of Medicine, Pathology, and Biochemistry at Vanderbilt-is partly supported by NIDDK grants.
-The funding supports high school and college summer research experiences for students from rural areas or otherwise underrepresented groups.
-The students enter high school from elementary and middle schools that, in many cases, do not have science labs, Hudson said.
-"Teachers are under-resourced and often lack science training."
+The program, begun by Dr. Billy Hudson-himself a product of a rural upbringing and now the Elliot V. Newman professor of medicine, pathology and biochemistry at Vanderbilt-is partly supported by NIDDK grants.
+The funding

+Vol. LXIV.
+No. 20